aaron-price/sweet-render/documentation/OutputFormats.md

 ### ReactJs

 As of v1.2.0, you can render React components, allowing you to use sweetRender as a drop-in replacement for JSX.
-Note that it doesn't replace React itself, but merely the part in the return statement of your component.
+Note that it doesn't replace React itself, but it can replace all or part of the return statement of your component.

 To render React, you must pass a config argument with an output object, with both of these properties: